Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

 Get Welding Training at UTI

-If building some of the world’s most important machines, vehicles and infrastructure sounds like an appealing job to you, start welding training at UTI to learn the skills needed to succeed.
-Classes start every six weeks.
+If building some of the world’s most important machines, vehicles and infrastructure sounds like an appealing job to you, start welding training at UTI to learn the skills needed to pursue a career as a welder.
+Classes start frequently.

 Learn about the UTI Welding Technology program and request information online to see if welding school is right for you.